Nishapaudel/Nishapaudel/README.md

 ## Hi 👋

-I am a Master by research student at RMIT University,  Australia.
+I am a PhD student at RMIT University,  Australia.
 My research topic is Bioinformatic analysis of tertiary phase glia in inflammation mediated brain injury in mouse model.
 I strongly support data reproducibility, open science, and diversity.
 I'm looking to learn more on neuroscience and data analysis.
 I use on Python, R and Bash to answer biological questions.